Gallbladder cancer is a rare cancer. We don't know what causes most cases but there are some known risk factors.

 Gallstones are hard lumps, like little rocks, that form in the gallbladder.
 They are mostly cholesterol, mixed with other substances found in bile.
-About 8 out of 10 people with gallbladder cancer (80%) have gallstones or an inflamed gallbladder when they are diagnosed.
+Bile is a liquid made by the liver to digest fats and is stored in the gallbladder.

 Gallstones are very common but gallbladder cancer is very rare.
 Most people with an inflamed gallbladder or gallstones do not get gallbladder cancer.

-People with a first degree relative (a parent, sibling or child) with gallbladder cancer are 5 times more likely to develop gallbladder cancer than people who do not have relative with it.
-Because gallbladder cancer is so rare, this is still a very small risk.
+People with a family history of gallbladder cancer are 5 times more likely to develop gallbladder cancer than those with no relatives with it.
+Because gallbladder cancer is so rare, this increase in risk is still very small.

-If you've had an inflamed gallbladder many times you may get porcelain gallbladder.
+If you have had an inflamed gallbladder many times you may get porcelain gallbladder.
 If you have this condition, your doctor may suggest that you have surgery to take your gallbladder out.